-Le Roy joined the GreenLight Team in June 2018 as Director of Corporate Development, and is now Chief Operating Officer.
+Le Roy joined the GreenLight Team in June 2018 as Director of Corporate Development and is now Chief Executive Officer.

 He is extremely passionate about investigating avenues that chronic conditions can be treated by holistic and natural methods.
 He has a strong interest in epigenetic factors that influence mental health conditions such as anxiety and depression.
 Dr. Daly is dedicated to the pursuit of human longevity and bringing the latest research on nutrition and disease prevention to the population.